cloudflare/cloudflare-docs/content/workers/runtime-apis/cache.md

   - The string or [`Request`](/workers/runtime-apis/request/) object used as the lookup key.
 Strings are interpreted as the URL for a new `Request` object.

 - `options` {{<type>}}object{{</type>}}
-  - Can contain one possible property: `ignoreMethod` (Boolean) Consider the request method a GET regardless of its actual value.
+  - Can contain one possible property: `ignoreMethod` (Boolean).
+Consider the request method a GET regardless of its actual value.

 {{</definitions>}}